Classifieds

 Yoga

-Yoga Teacher Training Whether you want to teach or solely desire a deep-dive into yoga, Mudra Yoga’s 200-hour Training may be right for you!
-Register by 10/31 for early-bird pricing.
+Yoga Teacher Training: Whether you want to teach or solely desire a deep-dive into yoga, Mudra Yoga Eugene’s 200-hour Training may be right for you!
+Register by 7/31 for the early-bird discount.
 Learn more and apply today: www.eugenemudra.com

 Home Services